As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Humidity is another important factor potentially affecting long-term wine storage.
 Ideally, you will want relative humidity somewhere in the 70% to 90% range.

 Humidity plays a big role in cork integrity.
 If you keep your wine stored in too dry a climate, the cork will dry out and could crack or warp.
-This will allow oxygen molecules to seep in which is bad.
+This will allow oxygen molecules to seep in, which is bad.

-Prolonged exposure to humidity above 95% though could also be bad.
-You could develop mold on your cork which can contaminate your wine but this is extremely rare.
+Prolonged exposure to humidity above 95%, though, could also be bad.
+You could develop mold on your cork which can contaminate your wine, but this is extremely rare.
 That 70% to 90% range is ideal.

 Bottle Orientation

-Generally speaking, the best way to orient your wine bottles is horizontal as opposed to vertically.
+Generally speaking, the best way to orient your wine bottles is horizontally as opposed to vertically.
 By laying your wine bottles on their side, you are keeping wine pressed up against your cork.
 This serves two important purposes.

-First, it keeps an airtight seal between the wine and the cork so now oxygen molecules can enter into your wine from outside and start the oxidation process.
+First, it keeps an airtight seal between the wine and the cork, so now oxygen molecules can enter into your wine from outside and start the oxidation process.
 The second and more important reason is the wine being in contact with the bottom of the cork will prevent the cork from drying out.

-A cork that dries out will crack and those microfractures can allow oxygen as well as harmful contaminants into your wine.
+A cork that dries out will crack, and those microfractures can allow oxygen as well as harmful contaminants into your wine.
 Ultimately, you want to prevent the oxidation process from affecting your wine which occurs when oxygen interacts with wine and starts to prematurely age it.

 If you store wine long-term in an upright position, the bottom of that cork can dry out and ultimately lead to less-than-perfect aging of the wine.
-There are some occasions when storage of wine bottles upright makes sense, but most of the time horizontal is the right choice.
+There are some occasions when storage of wine bottles upright makes sense, but most of the time, horizontal is the right choice.

-I wrote a complete article on the dangers of storing wine bottles vertically and also why sometimes you may want to store them vertically.
+TIP: I wrote a complete article on the dangers of storing wine bottles vertically and also why sometimes you may want to store them vertically.
 It is worth your time to read.

 Light Exposure & Stillness

 Light exposure is something that can ruin a good wine.
 Direct sunlight or overheard artificial light can turn a good wine bad.
 There is a reason why wine bottles are darkened glass.
-To learn what direct sunlight and artificial light can do to wine long-term, check out this article I wrote.

-A wine cellar is great but for most of us who can’t afford one, a wine refrigerator is a great option.
+A wine cellar is great, but for most of us who can’t afford one, a wine refrigerator is a great option.
 A cool dark room can also be a decent solution.
 Vibrations are another wine-damaging factor.

 Micro-vibrations can stir up the sediment in wine and lead to premature aging or fowling of the wine.
 This is why I recommend against long-term wine storage in a kitchen refrigerator.

 Not only are kitchen refrigerators too cold for ideal storage, but they also produce tiny vibrations you can’t feel but will kill your wine.
 A thermoelectric wine cooler, on the other hand, will not produce these vibrations.

-For a complete answer to the question of whether or not a wine refrigerator is good for wine storage, please read this helpful article I wrote.
+TIP: For a complete answer to the question of whether or not a wine refrigerator is good for wine storage, please read this helpful article.
+To learn what direct sunlight and artificial light can do to wine long-term, check out this article.

 What About Opened Bottles of Wine?